W427697/Discord-/CONTRIBUTING.md

 If you follow that process, you can then link to the github repository in the issue.
 See https://github.com/storybooks/react-storybook/issues/708#issuecomment-290589886 for an example.

-**NOTE**: If you are using CRA to build the reproduction, and your issue involves a webpack config, you will not be able to modify the *app's* webpack config, however you can still modify storybook's to mirror your app's version of storybook.
+**NOTE**: If your issue involves a webpack config, create-react-app will prevent you from modifying the *app's* webpack config, however you can still modify storybook's to mirror your app's version of storybook.
 Alternatively, use `npm run eject` in the CRA app to get a modifiable webpack config.

 ## Pull Requests (PRs)